 The fee for an Exhibition of animals licence is £303.
-This is for a three year licence.
+This is for a three-year licence.
 You pay this when you apply.
-You may need to pay extra vets fees, but but we'll discuss this with you before we complete your risk assessment.
+You may need to pay extra vets fees, but we'll discuss this with you before we complete your risk assessment.

 Apply for a licence

 When we receive your application, we'll arrange to visit your home or premises to complete our assessment.
 After this assessment, we'll write to you to let you know if your licence application has been successful.

 If your application is not successful, we will include the reasons why in our letter.

 If you are unhappy with our decision

 If we do not issue a licence, and you wish to appeal this decision, contact Gov.uk: First-tier Tribunal (General Regulatory Chamber) to launch an appeal.
 For more information about the appeal process, and the form you'll need to complete, see Gov.uk: General Regulatory Chamber's Notice of appeal form and guidance.